D3adshad0ws/TerminalBlog/README.md

 # The Terminal Blog
-## (XTERM/OSX "Terminal.app" Interactive Cybersecurity Educational Blog)
+## ***OSX "xterm-256 / Homebrew" Interactive Cybersecurity Educational dApp***
+(NOTE!
+NO APPLE PRODUCTS WERE USED IN DEVELOPMENT!
+HOWEVER, NO CLAIMS OR LIABILITIES ARE HELD.

+SEEK GUIDANCE FROM APPLE OR RESPECTIVE BODIES.

 >[theterminalblog.replit.app](https://theterminalblog.replit.app)

 A complex ***proof-of-concept*** (React/Postgres) application to make blog(s) more engaging.